chandrunarayan/idmd/lessons/minilesson/code1.md

   // YOU WILL NEED COPY CONTENTS OF drawSticks1() FUNCTION
   // BETWEEN OUTER BRACKETS BELOW AND MODIFY JUST
   // THE "line" FUNCTION CALL BELOW!
+  // HINT: x1, y1 need to be fixed & x2 is var, y2 is fixed
+  //

 }